Rosemary (poet): Biography

-Rosemary, born Maria Goretti, was born on June 22, 1956, in Kanjirappally, Kottayam district to Dr. K.C.
-Chacko (Pappachan) and Rosamma.
+Rosemary, born Maria Goretti, was born on 22 June 1956, in Kanjirappally, Kottayam district, to K. C. Chacko (Pappachan) and Rosamma.
 She changed her name to Rosemary herself because of the difficulty of pronouncing her birth name.
-She completed her school education at Gracie Memorial School, Parathode and continued her studies at St. Dominic's College, Kanjirapally, Mar Ivanios College, Thiruvananthapuram, Chidambaram Annamalai University and Thiruvananthapuram Press Club to secure a Master's Degree in English Literature and a Diploma in Journalism.
+She completed her school education at Gracie Memorial School, Parathode, and continued her studies at St. Dominic's College, Kanjirapally, Mar Ivanios College, Thiruvananthapuram, Chidambaram Annamalai University and Thiruvananthapuram Press Club to secure a Master's Degree in English Literature and a Diploma in Journalism.
 She has worked in the editorial department of the Mathrubhumi daily and as a television correspondent for India Today (Malayalam).